-Recently I wrote a blog called “Are Your Shoes Ready for Your Feet” in which I talked about how many miles to go before purchasing new athletic shoes and other shoe buying tips.
-While a person with few foot issues can easily glean what they need to know about shoe shopping from that blog if you’re like many of my patients who have hammertoes, bunions, or need to accommodate orthotics, shopping for shoes takes some solid knowledge about the best shoes to buy for your foot type and foot condition.
-Here are some of the basics.
-If you have particularly problematic feet, you may consider the last option—going shopping with your podiatrist.
+A few years ago I wrote a blog called “Are Your Shoes Ready for Your Feet” about shopping for shoes.
+While a person with few foot issues can easily glean what they need to know about shoe shopping from that blog if you’re like many of my patients who have hammertoes, bunions, or heel pain shopping for shoes can be a lot more challenging.
+Here are some additional tips that can help with the process.

 If you already have bunions, hammertoes, or a painful neuroma it makes no sense to cram your foot into a high heel shoe that may have been the culprit of your foot problems to begin with.
 High heels will only worsen these conditions.